 Preserving Our Island

 Mount Desert Island and Acadia National Park are blessed with some of the most beautiful landscapes, diverse ecosystems, rich history and cultural traditions.
-The Bar Harbor Chamber of Commerce is working with many partners to ensure that these resources are protected for future generations to enjoy.
-This brochure will highlight some of the projects that Mount Desert Island has undertaken to become more sustainable and will list ways that you can help while you're here.
+The Bar Harbor Chamber of Commerce works with many partners to ensure that these resources are protected for future generations.
+Below are a few projects Mount Desert Island towns/organizations have undertaken to become more sustainable, as well as ways that you can help while you're here.

 What can you do while you're here to contribute?

-- Practice Leave No Trace principles while visiting Acadia National Park.
-Simple things to do are to hike on durable surfaces (like rocks instead of plants on mountain summits), pack your trash out, be prepared for all weather conditions, bury human waste in a six to eight-inch deep hole at least 200 feet from water sources, and be respectful of other visitors and natural quiet.
-Visit http://www.lnt.org/programs/principles.php for more information.
+• Practice Leave No Trace principles while visiting Acadia National Park.
+Simple things to do are to hike on durable surfaces (like rocks instead of plants on mountain summits), pack your trash out, be prepared for all weather conditions, bury human waste in a six-to eight-inch deep hole at least 200 feet from water sources, and be respectful of other visitors and natural quiet.
+Visit http://www.lnt.org/programs/principles.php

 The member businesses and staff of the Bar Harbor Chamber of Commerce would like to thank you for visiting our area, for taking an interest in sustainable tourism, and for helping to preserve our beautiful, historic part of the world.